 Take the first iPhone, for example.
 It functioned similarly to the BlackBerry, but the experience was much more user friendly.
 From the start, Apple set out to promote an ownership experience with their products.
 This is what has made them so successful.
 All you have to do is walk into one of their stores to see this firsthand.
 Before stores open, it’s said that employees use iPhone apps to adjust all of the laptop screens to the same angle.
 This encourages customers to touch the laptops and adjust the screens to their own preferences.
 The ability to make physical contact with a product and customize it makes us feel like it’s ours.
 In addition, customers are encouraged to stay in Apple stores to test products for as long as they’d like.
 You’ll never find employees asking them to leave.
 In fact, you’ll never even find employees correcting the way customers may mispronounce Apple product names.
 This is completely forbidden, because the experience must be the best one possible for the customer.
 This all has to do with psychology and the ultimate user experience.

-Understanding psychological ownership and how to use it to your company’s advantage ultimately involves understanding human centered design.
-Human centered design allows companies to use behavioral science rather than a unproven great idea to create successful products and services.
-If WW had used human centered design methodologies rather than just thinking a name change was a good idea, the outcome would have been much better.
-You see, they changed the name based on how they thought customers wanted to view the company, not how customers actually did view the company and its products.
-Thus, human centered design enables companies to rigorously test ideas to determine which ones truly work.
+Understanding psychological ownership and how to use it to your company’s advantage ultimately involves understanding human-centered design.
+Human-centered design allows companies to use behavioral science rather than an unproven great idea to create successful products and services.
+If WW had used human-centered design methodologies rather than just thinking a name change was a good idea, the outcome would have been much better.
+You see, they changed the name based on how they thought customers wanted to view the company, not how customers actually viewed the company and its products.
+Thus, human-centered design enables companies to rigorously test ideas to determine which ones truly work.

-Contrary to what you may think, human centered design is for every company in every industry – no matter how large or small it is.
+Contrary to what you may think, human-centered design is for every company in every industry – no matter how large or small it is.
 It begins with defining what outcomes you want from the design and what your users need, and also includes creating ways to measure to achieve both objectives.
 It ends with testing and refining how effective your ideas were and scaling the solutions.
-Human centered design takes the guesswork out of the process, and because it is user-validated, it creates solutions that have a higher likelihood of success.
+Human-centered design takes the guesswork out of the process and, because it is user-validated, creates solutions that have a higher likelihood of success.
 A company that understands what its customers need and want is a company that designs products and services that customers will always fight for (hopefully not with tackles and punches though)!